 More psychological revelations happen at beer-soaked urinals than at self-help seminars.

 We’re not here to convince you that alcohol is the key to a long and healthy life.
-But in terms of self-improvement it may be more effective than a Youtube video.
-Think about it: whether or not a profound mental breakthrough comes from getting a bit tipsy, or from a motivational speaker, the impetus for change is internal.
+But in terms of self-improvement and creativity, it’s certainly more effective than a Youtube guru.
+Even the NZ Herald admits; “A long Rosé-induced work lunch might not be a bad thing after all.”

 Scientists say men who drink beer daily reduce their risk of heart attack.
 As for livers, scientists said “fuck livers” and then high-fived.

 Our conclusion?
 Listening to a twelve-step guide to cleaning your room will not lead to a promotion.
 Nor will reading a book about selling everything you own and buying a one-way ticket to South America solve your relationship issues.
 So if a self-help book motivates you to improve; great.
 But rather than pay for the trendy version of Tony Robbins, we recommend trying one of Australia’s best value wines and trusting in Plato’s Symposium, which said that wisdom and happiness are supposed to come to you when you’re lying around comfortably with a glass of red.